Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_LongerFrame.rst

 For the crossbeam:

 * Insert four 6mm bolts into a 60mm MakerBeam.
-* Fasten two MakerBeam L-Bracket to the bolts with two lock nuts each.
+* Fasten two MakerBeam L-Bracket to the MakerBeam with two lock nuts each.

 .. image:: /Images/Kits/kit_camera_slider_longer_frame_step2_350.jpg
    :scale: 100 %